frozono9/frozono9/README.md

 I’ve worked at **Sony AI (Zurich & Tokyo)** developing robotic and sensing prototypes, and I design **AI-driven systems** that merge **mechanical precision** with **cognitive intelligence**.

 Beyond engineering, I’ve served as a **technical consultant for magicians like Dynamo and El Mago Pop**, creating interactive illusions powered by real technology.
-I believe magic and AI share the same goal — turning the impossible into something you can experience.

 ---

 ### What I Build